 A confident and evolved man is someone who has worked on his internal struggles and inner game.
 You have to accept that you might not be the tallest, richest, or smartest guy on earth.
 You may have a criminal record or grew up poor.
 These are all things that you can’t control, and you’ll have to learn to put it in the past and work on the present.
-As my uncle says “you have to live in the NOW.”
+As my uncle says, “you have to live in the NOW.”

 Anxiety happens to us all, and it’s a regular part of life.
-If you are trying a new skill, hobby or starting a new career, you’ll have some butterflies, but keep up with it.
-It’s normal to have anxiety in life, but not allowing it to hold you back is the way to grow and evolve.
+If you are trying a new skill, hobby, or starting a new career, you’ll have some butterflies, but keep up with it.
+It’s normal to have anxiety in life, but not allowing it to hold you back is how to grow and evolve.
 Embrace the negative thoughts and realize it’s mostly all in your head.
 If you don’t get that dream job with a particular company, or a lovely lady turns down your romantic advances, realize it’s not the end of the world.
 All your friends and family still love you, and you didn’t die due to spontaneous combustion.
-There’ll be other opportunities and use the let down as a chance to flip the negative mindset around.
+There’ll be other opportunities, and use the let down as a chance to flip the negative mindset around.

 In life, you learn a lot from making yourself look like a fool.
 When you fail at something in life, it’s not over.
-You have a chance to learn from your mistakes and turn it into a moment of personal growth.
-You’ll always have self-doubt, but you can work on positive self-talk to make these nagging thoughts get smaller and smaller in your conscious.
+You have a chance to learn from your mistakes and turn them into a moment of personal growth.
+You’ll always have self-doubt, but you can work on positive self-talk to make these nagging thoughts get smaller and smaller in your consciousness.
 Even standing in a power pose in the mirror before a big interview or date can boost your confidence.